Les Moonves Reportedly Getting Ready To Step Down From CBS Amid Scathing New Harassment Allegations

 In a follow-up New Yorker report published on Sunday, writer Ronan Farrow revealed that six more women have stepped forward to accuse Moonves of sexual assault.
 The new accusations come as the CEO is expected to exit the network with a lucrative severance package.

-Six additional incidents that allegedly took place 1980s and 2000s were detailed in Farrow’s new report.
+Six additional incidents that allegedly took place between the 1980s and 2000s were detailed in Farrow’s new report.
 One of the women behind the claims is Phyllis Golden-Gottlieb, who worked with Moonves at Lorimar in the late 1980s.
-The veteran TV executive alleges that Moonves physically restrained her and forced her to perform oral sex on him, claiming he later he became hostile and threw her up against a wall.
+The veteran TV executive alleges that Moonves physically restrained her and forced her to perform oral sex on him, claiming he later became hostile and threw her up against a wall.

 Golden-Gottlieb filed a criminal complaint with the Los Angeles Police Department in 2017 and Farrow confirmed that the claims were credible.
 Some CBS board members have reportedly been aware of an LAPD investigation into the claim of violent, forced oral sex since January.

-Moonves’ former assistant, Jessica Pallingston, also alleged that her former boss pressured her to perform oral sex on him on her first day at work in 1994 and went on to verbally abuse after she rejected his later advances.
+Moonves’ former assistant, Jessica Pallingston, also alleged that her former boss pressured her to perform oral sex on him on her first day at work in 1994 and went on to verbally abuse her after she rejected his later advances.
 Other women, including a makeup artist who worked with Moonves in the early 2000s, detailed incident of unwanted kissing and touching by the high-powered TV executive.

 Les Moonves is said to be finalizing his departure from CBS after a report detailing new sexual harassment allegations against him https://t.co/SQcH5AsQgY